codeigniter4/CodeIgniter4/contributing/pull_request.md

 2. `git pull codeigniter develop`
 3. `git push origin develop`

-Your fork is now up to date.
+Your fork is now up-to-date.
 This should be done regularly and, at the least, before you submit a pull request.

 ## Translating System Messages